The Meandering Muse: Uncommon Views of Everyday Things

 These unique and inventive mini-symphonies of words will widen readers’ perspectives on life, nature, and human beings.
 Some of the essays were originally published as a regular column in a local Montague, Massachusetts newspaper; many were penned in writing workshops.

-Here's a flash-fiction piece to whet your whistle:
+Here's one of the shorter pieces to whet your whistle:

 If you need a laugh, or a crazy new perspective on life, this book is for you.
 Order now! $15.95 + $3 shipping/handling, or $12 s/h if you're ordering from outside the U.S.